Create Dashboard along with the Merged Results

 Expand Aircraft Origin and click City.

-In MEASURES, click Cancelled Count.
+Expand Flight Details and in MEASURES, click Cancelled Count.

 Expand Arrival Date, hover over Year, and click Filter by field.